ogurcan/blockchain/ethereum/local-private-network/contracts/04-MarketPlace-v01/README.md

 In this section, we will develop the `MarketPlace` contract.

 > It is assumed that you are now used to contract codes, that's why we will not present it step by step.
+If you do not feel confortable, go back to the `SimpleBidding` example and revise the steps.

 ### Designing the Contract